gioblu/PJON/strategies/ThroughSerial/README.md

 All the other necessary information is present in the general [Documentation](/documentation).

 #### Known issues
+- HC-12 (HCMODU0054) radio transceiver does not support synchronous or asynchronous acknowledgement, for this reason it is mandatory to disable both features to obtain nominal functionality.
 - Being PJON not an interrupt driven, its communication can be affected and potentially disrupted by long delays added in the user's sketch.
 Try to reduce as possible the interval between every `receive` call.